-Former Playboy Model Christina Carlin-Kraft Found Strangled To Death In Her Bedroom
+Former ‘Playboy’ Model Christina Carlin-Kraft Found Strangled To Death In Her Bedroom

 Kraft’s booking page indicates she was of “Russian and German background with a hint of Swedish.”
 She also describes a shoot for Playboy as “tasteful” and “beyond Hollywood glamour.”
 She was the magazine’s Cyber Girl of the Week on May 4, 2009.
 On her booking page, Kraft expressed a desire to pursue work with “more creative photographers who specialize in glamour and very high fashion” as well as “swim wear and tastefull lingerie.”

-Police indicate that there is no threat to those living near the area where Kraft was killed so there is no cause for concern by neighbors.
-The investigation is ongoing, and anyone with information they believe may be helpful to investigators are asked to called either the police at 610-649-1000 or the Montgomery County Detective Bureau at 610-278-3368.
+Police indicate that there is no threat to those living near the area where Kraft was killed so there is no cause for concern.
+The investigation is ongoing, and anyone with information they believe may be helpful to investigators is asked to call either the police at 610-649-1000 or the Montgomery County Detective Bureau at 610-278-3368.